WPTT/WPThemeReview/.github/CONTRIBUTING.md

-Hi, thank you for your interest in contributing to the WordPress Theme Review Coding Standards!
+Thank you for your interest in contributing to the WordPress Theme Review Coding Standards!
 We look forward to working with you.

 # Reporting Bugs